 - WiFi – see “Airport WiFi/Internet” above.

-- Baby Care Facilities – Diaper changing facilities are located throughout Terminals 1 and 2.
-Diapers and other baby products are available for sale in Boots (T1, The Loop shopping area) .
-For your convenience, car seats, cradles, prams, and strollers can be rented from The Stork Exchange, which is located on airport grounds.
-Rental items can be picked up from The Stork Exchange, or delivered to T1, T2, or on-airport car rental agencies.
+- Baby Care Facilities – Baby changing rooms are located throughout both terminals next to the toilet facilities.
+For your convenience, car seats, cradles, prams, and strollers can be rented from The Stork Exchange, located on airport grounds.
+Rental items can be picked up from The Stork Exchange or delivered to T1, T2, or on-airport car rental agencies.

 Food & Drinks

 - Information Desk – If you have any questions, an Information Desk is located in Terminal 1, Arrivals.
-You may also see customer care agents posted at various points throughout the airport.
+You may also see customer care agents posted throughout the airport.

 - Baggage Trolleys – Need a hand with your luggage?
 Baggage trolleys are available free of charge.